alex-oleshkevich/starception/README.md

 ## Usage

-Starception will work only in debug mode so don't forget to set `debug=True` for local development.
+Starception will work only in debug mode so don't forget to set `Starlette.debug=True`.

-### Monkey patching Starlette

 To replace built-in debug exception handler call `install_error_handler` before you create Starlette instance.
-> Currently, this is a recommended approach.

 ```python
 from starception import install_error_handler